jayhaoyuanzhong/Analysis-of-Football-Players-by-using-EA-FIFA-21-database/README.md

 R Markdown:
-Final Project by Haoyuan Zhong.Rmd includes all my code for this project Final Project_Scraping Data by Haoyuan Zhong.Rmd is the code of scraping part, since if I include scraping data on my full code files, I cannot knit because of the connection error.
+Final Project by Haoyuan Zhong.Rmd includes all my code for this project Final Project_Scraping Data by Haoyuan Zhong.Rmd is the code of scraping part, since if I include scraping data on my full code files, I cannot knit my output because of the connection error.

 HTML files:
 FIFA 21 Players - Ultimate Team Ratings _ FUTBIN.html is the website where my scraped data from.